-She has written over 600 published articles related to the craft and business of writing.
+She has written 20 books (fiction and non-fiction) and over 600 published articles related to the craft and business of writing.
 They were the inspiration for her debut book with Marina Publishing Group, Writers’ Tricks of the Trade.
 It presents a compendium of information written in casual prose style, using her free‐flowing teaching style.

-A self‐described workaholic, St. James is an entertaining speaker, and frequently appears on or moderates author’s panels and presents writing workshops at conferences and meetings.www.morganstjames‐author.com, She can be contacted at email@example.com WEBSITE: www.morganstjames-author.com
+A self‐described workaholic, St. James is an entertaining speaker, and frequently appears on or moderates author’s panels and presents writing workshops at conferences and meetings.www.m can be contacted at firstname.lastname@example.org WEBSITE: www.morganstjames-author.com

-Bradner is the co-author of the Silver Sisters Mysteries series, soon to be moving to Marina Publishing Group.
+Bradner is the co-author of the Silver Sisters Mysteries series.
 Her quirky sense of humor and astute eye as an editor gives the Silver Sister twins and their 80 year old mother and uncle, former vaudeville magicians, the magic flair that has enchanted readers since the series debuted.
-Watch for the upcoming A Corpse in the Soup, followed by Terror in a Teapot, Vanishing Act in Vegas and Diamonds in the Dumpster.
+Watch for the upcoming Murder on the Menu audio book.
+WEBSITE: www.bradnerartstudio.com

-She was the youngest of 10 and with 9 zany sisters and brothers, life was like a circus in their household.
+She was the youngest of 10 children born to Latvian immigrants.
+With 9 zany sisters and brothers, life was like a circus in their household.
 She grew up back in the days when cars were taking the place of horses, there were no telephones or TV and the thought of a man walking on the moon was science fiction.

-St. James and Rowe met while they were both part of the marketing team for prison-manufactured furniture and conceived the idea for this fictional comical crime caper. http://funnycrimecapers.blogspot.com
+St. James and Rowe met while they were both part of the marketing team for prison-manufactured furniture and conceived the idea for this fictional comical crime caper.
+Former undercover FBI agent Jack Garcia said it was a good thing the authors weren't crooks because their scheme might have worked. http://funnycrimecapers.blogspot.com